-Accountability Gaps Recommendations 1.
-Absence of legal framework The Executive, House of Assembly and the Office of the Auditor-General should work collaboratively to enact and implement the audit law effectively.
-2. Lack of transparency The Supreme Audit Institution, Office of Accountant-General and other actors should ensure accountability documents such as the citizens' accountability reports are published online and timeously.
-3. Sustaining participation mechanisms The Office of the Auditor-General, Public Accounts Committee, civil society and media actors should sustain participation in the audit process.
-4. Absence of performance audit There is a need to ensure performance audits are carried out to assess implementation of government's programs, projects and policies.
+Accountability Gaps Recommendations 1 Inadequacy and ineffective implementation of the legal framework The Executive, House ofAssembly and the Office of the Auditor-General should work collaboratively to remedy inadequacies in the legal framework and implement the audit law 2 Lack of transparency The Supreme Audit Institution, Office of Accountant-General and other actors shouldensure accountability documents such as the citizens' accountability reports are published online and timeously.
+3 Participation mechanism needs improvement The Office of the Auditor-General and Public Accounts Committee should improve on the involvement of citizens, civil society and media actors in the audit process.
+4 Insufficient oversight The Public Accounts Committee should discharge its Constitutional responsibilities on reports of the Auditor-General diligently.
+5 Absence of performance audit There is a need to ensure performance audits are carried out to assess implementation of government's programs, projects and policies.
+LEGAL FRAMEWORK & OPERATIONALIZATION FINANCIAL AUTONOMY NOT OPERATIONAL The Abia State Audit Law 20214 provides for financial autonomy for the Office of the Auditor-General.